vinland-technology/flict/README.md

 its dependencies.
 You can use the tool to automate license compatibility verification in your compliance work flow.

-flict can assist you with:

-* verify licenses compatibilty for license expression
+flict can:

-* verify licenses compatibilty for a package and its dependencies
+* verify licenses compatibilty for license expression and a packages and its dependencies

 * suggest candidate outbound licenses

 * simplify license expressions

+* display, in misc format, compatibilies between licenses

 * check outbound licenses against a policy (policy as supplied by the user)